 UPDATED: PC specs have leaked... check the end of the story.

-Highlights included first mission gameplay, battling alongside Cayde-6, Zavala, and Ikora as the Tower and much else is destroyed in an assault by the Cabal Red Legion and their leader Ghaul - our primary antagonist this time round, as revealed in the first teasers in March.
+Highlights included first mission gameplay, battling alongside Cayde-6, Zavala, and Ikora as the Tower and much else is destroyed in an assault by the Cabal Red Legion and their leader Ghaul - our primary antagonist this time round,

 Many more cinematics are promised, which implies there's more of a story to tell - something the original launch of Destiny was criticised for.
 It was partly summed up as "getting the band back together" - with the trio of Vanguard leaders cast to the... err... three corners of the Solar System after the destruction of the Tower.
 The Speaker is kidnapped to boot, so it looks we'll have to bail him out, hopefully for a better reward than a Titan butt towel eh!
 C'mon Speaker, hand over the loot...